robclark56/TransferWise_PHP_SimpleAPIclass/README.md

 It has been written for my own use, and as such does not include methods for all TransferWise [API calls](https://api-docs.transferwise.com/#transferwise-api), but I welcome contributors to add methods to add access to other API calls.

+A *test* program is included to :
+* Confirm the class has been configured correctly, and is working OK;
+* Show example code on how to use the class

 ## Requirements
 A webserver with PHP, that you create/save new PHP files.